foursplaysroblox/ModernCord/README.md

 ### Alternative

-Put this at the top of the custom CSS tab:
+Put this at the top of the custom CSS tab but I recommand downloading the theme:

 ```css
 @import url("https://moyaiu.github.io/OldCord/src/main.css");